Mobile-first website for Safe Place International TDA graduates

 Design Leadership | Design System | Brand Guidelines | User Flows | Collaborative Problem Solving

-Safe Place International (SPI) is a global organization dedicated to supporting doubly marginalized communities, primarily refugees identifying as LGBTQIA+ and/or single mothers.
-Through holistic development programming, the organization provides support, advocacy, and resources for individuals facing crisis situations, such as violence, trafficking, or abuse.
+Safe Place International (SPI) is a global organization dedicated to supporting doubly marginalized communities, primarily refugees identifying as LGBTQIA + and/or single mothers.
+Through a holistic development programme, the organization provides support, advocacy, and resources for individuals facing crisis situations, such as violence, trafficking, or abouse.

-Through their Dream Academy, SPI offers a 10-week course of leadership training focusing on leadership development, socio-emotional learning, and job skills training.
-Our design team’s goal was to continue designing a mobile-first web browser for SPI TDA graduates to keep in contact with each other, participate in community activities, report acts of violence and get necessary information about various resources (jobs, housing, community, etc.).
+Through their Dream Academy, SPI offers a 10-week leadership training course focusing on leadership development, socio-emotional learning, and job skills training.
+Our design team’s goal was to continue designing a mobile-first web browser for SPI TDA graduates to keep in contact with each other, participate in community activities, report acts of violence, and get necessary information about various resources (jobs, housing, community, etc.).

 Tasks